 Launched before smartphones existed, by the time Avert.org was decommissioned over 80% of traffic was via mobile.

-The learning and evidence from Avert.org has been used to develop our new Be in the KNOW sexual health brand which now continues to provide engaging and accessible information on sexual health and HIV to a new generation of young people, primarily in East and Southern Africa, and the educators and health practitioners in their communities.
+The learning and evidence from Avert.org has been used to develop our new Be in the KNOW sexual health brand which now continues to provide engaging and accessible information on sexual health and HIV to a new generation of young people, primarily in sub-Saharan Africa, and the educators and health practitioners in their communities.

 *Average over period 2015-2022